-This electrical conduction system has two branches for each lower chamber of the heart called the branch of the right beam and the branch of the left bundle.
+This electrical conduction system has two branches for each lower chamber of the heart called the branch of the right beam and the left bundle branch.

 The heart has an intrinsic system for transferring electrical impulses.

-Divided into two branches: a branch located on the right to stimulate the right ventricle and another branch that stimulates the left ventricle.
+It is divided into two branches: a branch located on the right to stimulate the right ventricle and another that stimulates the left ventricle.

-But occasionally there is a difficulty in transmitting the impulse to this level, which causes a variation in the pattern of the electrocardiogram called branch block.
+But occasionally, there is a difficulty in transmitting the impulse to this level, which causes a variation in the electrocardiogram pattern called branch block.

-This occurs because the stimulation of the cells of the ventricle does not follow its normal course and it contracts.
+This occurs because the stimulation of the ventricle cells does not follow its ordinary course, and it contracts.

-This delay in the conduction of the stimulus in the right bundle branch of the ventricle may be complete or incomplete.
+This delay in the stimulus’s conduction in the ventricle’s right bundle branch may be complete or incomplete.

-When complete blockage of the right branch occurs, the graphic representation of the QRS complex in the electrocardiogram is wider, greater or equal to 120 milliseconds.
+When complete blockage of the right branch occurs, the graphic representation of the QRS complex in the electrocardiogram is more comprehensive, greater or equal to 120 milliseconds.

-This blockade of the right branch of the heart occurs due to dilatation of the right ventricle due to a defect in the wall or atrial septum, which separates the two upper chambers of the heart.
+This blockade of the right branch of the heart occurs due to dilatation of the right ventricle due to a defect in the wall or atrial septum, which separates the heart’s two upper chambers.

-This can be caused by the enlargement of the right ventricle as a result of pulmonary embolism, which is caused by blockage caused by blood clots.
+This can be caused by the enlargement of the right ventricle due to pulmonary embolism, which is caused by a blockage caused by blood clots.

 These clots are usually formed in the legs and move through the bloodstream to the down.

-This blockage can also be caused without the presence of any other significant heart defect.
+This blockage can also be caused without any other significant heart defect.

-There are findings suggesting that the right bundle branch block of the heart may be an alteration that occurred during development in the thickness of the free wall of the right ventricle instead of an anomaly of the conduction system, when the block is presented without the patient present an apparent heart disease.
+Findings suggest that the right bundle branch block of the heart may be an alteration that occurred during development in the thickness of the free wall of the right ventricle instead of an anomaly of the conduction system when the block is presented without the patient giving an apparent heart disease.